AlejandroFrias/AlejandroFrias/README.md

 Hi there!
 Welcome to my public github profile!
 Thanks for visiting!

+## About me

+I started programming to get closer to my Dad.
+He (and my mother) studied CS in college.
+My dad kept up with it for a long career and my mother uses the skills all the time in her work.
+When my dad was sick with the flu (I was in high school at the time) his idea of a way to pass the time was call me into the bedroom to pair program a Soduke solver in Javascript!

+My favorite aspect of software engineering is learning new things and teaching others those things.
+The spirit of collaboration is strong in this community!
+My plan for a long time now has been to have a successful career in software development, then take what I've learned and give back by becoming a professor.
+Things seem to be going well so far to that end!

 ## Current Going Ons (as of 07/21/2024)

 ### Work